Black hole superradiant instability from ultralight spin-2 fields: Massive spin-2 instability and GW emission in the small-coupling limit

 Finally, to leading order the spin dependence of the decay rate is entirely encoded in that of the absorption probability, Eq.~\eqref{Pabs}.
 Therefore, to compute the leading-$\alpha$ decay rate for the bound state around a Kerr BH of any spin ${\chi}=J/M^2$, we can simply multiply the Schwarzschild decay rate by the ratio $\mathbb{P}_{|{\chi}}/\mathbb{P}_{|{\chi}=0}$~\cite{Baryakhtar:2017ngi}.
 This yields

 where, for clarity, only in the last step we have assumed $\chi\ll1$.
-In general, we obtain an expression as in Eq.~\eqref{Gamma} with $C_{20}= 128/45$.
+In general, we obtain an expression as in the main text, namely

+with $C_{20}= 128/45$.
 In Fig.~\eqref{fig:rates} we compare the rates given by Eq.~\eqref{eq:j2l0} with the numerical rates of Ref.~\cite{Brito:2013wya}, which are exact only in the limit $\chi \ll 1$.
 As expected Eq.~\eqref{Gamma} agrees very well with the numerical rates when $\alpha\ll 1$ and $\chi \ll 1$.
 On the other hand, for large spins we expect that Eq.~\eqref{eq:j2l0} is a better approximation to the growth rate than the results of Ref.~\cite{Brito:2013wya}.

 For $j=\ell=m=1$ the same procedure yields $\Gamma_{|{\chi}=0} \simeq -\frac{10}{9} \alpha^9 \mu$ in the nonspinning case, and therefore $\Gamma_{|{\chi}} \simeq \frac{5}{18} {\chi}\alpha^8 \mu$.
 The full expression is Eq.~\eqref{Gamma} with $C_{11}=10/9$.
 We note that in this case we set $s=1$ in Eq.~\eqref{Pabs}, since the dipole mode was obtained using~\eqref{eq:YE1} which transforms as a vector~\cite{Thorne:1980ru}.